-AUTOMATION AND MOBILITY: TOWARDS THE FUTURE THAT WE WANT ANTOINE BELAIEFF, DIRECTOR OF REGIONAL PLANNING AT METROLINX, TORONTO Belaieff is a recognized thought leader on preparing for the implementation of autonomous systems.
+AUTOMATION AND MOBILITY: TOWARDS THE FUTURE THAT WE WANT

+ANTOINE BELAIEFF, DIRECTOR OF REGIONAL PLANNING AT METROLINX, TORONTO

+Belaieff is a recognized thought leader on preparing for the implementation of autonomous systems.
 He says that autonomous vehicles should be viewed as a tool to help accomplish regional goals.
 For example, the province's Growth Plan for the Greater Golden Horseshoe seeks complete communities, housing options, revitalized downtowns, and a reduction in traffic gridlock through a wider range of transportation options.

 He cited a recent thought experiment that looked at the ability of autonomous vehicles (AVs) to replace a subway line, a GO train line and conventional cars during the morning rush hour in Toronto's Don Valley parkway corridor.
 It concluded that only under ideal circumstances could private AVs provide the same capacity.
 Each vehicle would have to carry an average of five people, which means that a vehicle carrying one would have to be offset by a vehicle carrying nine, which starts to look a lot like a shuttle or a small bus.
 Congestion downtown would mar the journey from the highway to passengers' final destinations.
 Moving to shared AV commutes would also require significant technological advancements and cultural shifts, and trigger significant land use changes, which may not correspond to our ideal vision of the region if allowed to proceed uncontrolled.

-CASE STUDY: METROLINX - DON VALLEY PARK By using the Don Valley as a case study Antoine described a thought experiment that constelled what would happen if Autonomous Vehicles (AV) were ubiquitous overnight.
-Analyzing data sets available to Metrolinx on Toronto commuter habits between Bloor St. (midtown) to the downtown core, Figure 1 illustrates the relationship between current public transit systems and traditional commuting.
+CASE STUDY: METROLINX - DON VALLEY PARKWAY

+By using the Don Valley as a case study, Belaieff described a thought experiment that considered what would happen if Autonomous Vehicles (AV) were ubiquitous overnight.

+Analyzing data sets available to Metrolinx on Toronto commuter habits between Bloor Street (midtown) to the downtown core, Figure 1 illustrates the relationship between current public transit systems and traditional commuting.
 Metrolinx staff wanted to consider the implications of replacing the current commuting structure with a single Autonomous Vehicle system handling the same capacity under ideal conditions.
-Figure 1.1 demonstrates that only under ideal circumstances could the Don Valley Parkway accommodate an AV system, and that is further ignoring the practicality of this system being realistic.
+Figure 1.1 (next page) demonstrates that only under ideal circumstances could the Don Valley Parkway accommodate an AV system, and that is further ignoring the practicality of this system being realistic.

 Belaieff raised a series of challenges for AV, such as how AV systems would interact with each other, the unpredictability of pedestrians and cyclists, impacts on land-use and curbside management.
-In short, autonomous mobility presents promise but also significant risks if we do not get things right.